 1st Offence: Advisor to contact parent if note is not provided and enter on Compass portal.
 Student to be provided with an Out of Uniform Pass.

-2nd Offence: Student sent to Neighbourhood Leader and parent contacted by Leader.
+2nd Offence: Student sent to Community Leader and parent contacted by Leader.

 3rd Offence: Parent contacted by Community Leader and meeting arranged between the family and the school.